eliinak/svalka/README.md

 # svalka

 Svalka is a web application created in IntelliJ IDEA.
-It uses Spring, Apache Maven, Node.js, Vue.js, BoostrapVue and PgAdmin for database.
+It uses Spring Boot, Apache Maven, Node.js, Vue.js, BoostrapVue and PgAdmin for database.

 1.Тhis page of the web application allows the user to create a registration if it does not already exist
 ![2](https://user-images.githubusercontent.com/79605705/111513752-cad92680-8759-11eb-944b-88478f24ef87.png)